-Sinhalese people were born after the arrival of Prince Vijaya from India.
+Sinhalese people are descendants of Prince Vijaya from India.
 The prince as well as his team arrived in a place that they named Thambapanni.
 They populated the island and created the culture and traditions of the country.
 Until then the country was occupied by native tribes which were called yakkas.

 The golden era of Sri Lanka began with the establishment of the Kingdom of Anuradhapura.
 The first monarch of the Anuradhapura Era was King Pandukabhaya.

-The country’s golden irrigation systems were developed extensively during this period in order to help the famers who were thriving in and around the capital city.
+The country’s rather impressive irrigation systems were developed extensively during this period in order to help the famers who were thriving in and around the capital city.

 After the fall of the Kingdom of Anuradhapura, the capital of the country was shifted to the nearby city of Polonnaruwa.
 Several remarkable architectural marvels were created in the country during this period.

 Some of the best examples of Sri Lankan stone carving traditions can be witnessed and admired in places like the Polonnaruwa Vatadage and Nissankalatha Mandapaya.